vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

   }
 }
 ```

-To actually get this example works, `foo` folder must exists.
-If not, sidebar will not be generated.

 Sidebar groups are collapsable by default.
 You can force a group to be always open with `collapsable: false`.